-A great example of showcasing your personality (and sophistication) is displaying family photos as a collection.
-These can look impressive, unexpected, and give a room that “styled” appeal.
-Ditto for showcasing your hobbies and interests whether you’re an art or vase collector, a hockey fan or a musician.
-Decorating with furniture that looks current and timeless all at the same time is another great way to show your personality because we know that finding just the right piece takes time and intention.
-Hacking mass produced items from Ikea and West Elm is unexpected and that’s another clever way to add your personality to your space.
+A great way to show off your personality (and sophistication) in your decor is to display family photos as a collection.
+This can look impressive, unexpected, yet intimate.
+Ditto for showcasing your hobbies and interests.
+Whether you’re an art collector or vase collector, a hockey fan or a musician, you can find unique ways to show off what you love to do.
+Hacking mass produced items from Ikea and West Elm in unexpected ways is another clever way to add your personality to your space.
+And there’s always the gallery wall.
+They’re one of the longest-running and nicest decorating trends for a reason.

-A home that has a conversation starter absolutely knocks it out of the park for me!
-That’s what Sarah Huggins achieved when she incorporated things she loved into the design of her space.
-She renovated her home taking it from ’90s drab to looking modern and on-trend.
-My favorite part of her reno is her gallery wall where she displays a collection of her grandfather’s Bauhaus-era sketches.
-It’s quite a conversation starter.
-The sketches were his very first as an architect in the 50s and have become a family heirloom.
-Now, Huggins says, they make a space for them in every home they live in.
+When Sarah Huggins renovated her home taking it from ’90s drab to looking modern and on-trend, she worked in a gallery wall in the living room.
+By displaying a collection of her grandfather’s Bauhaus-era sketches, she created quite the conversation starter, which is one great way to add personality to a space.
+The sketches in her display were her grandfather’s very first as an architect in the 50s and have become a family heirloom.
+Now, Huggins says, the family make a space for them in every home they live in.

 - A sofa in a bright or unexpected color like yellow, lime or pink.